replicatedhq/replicated-docs/README.md

 - **Open a Github Issue** - To open a GitHub issue for this repository, click the Issues tab and click **New Issue**.
 This method may be more useful when you want to report a bug specifically for the documentation.
 If you are having an issue with the product itself, we encourage you to report it to us in a Zendesk ticket, Slack message, or by emailing support@replicated.com.

-## Setting Up Your Local Environment
+## Setting Up Local WYSIWYG Previews

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.